Skip to main content

 Leaf Nodes

-• boolean: Works identically to a JavaScript boolean.
+• boolean: a JavaScript boolean.

-• null: Works identically to a JavaScript null.
+• null: JavaScript null.

 TreeNodes